• about

 27 Monday Oct 2014

-Posted by jensine in day to day
+Posted day to day

 Today is a bank holiday in Ireland and this means we all get an extra day to relax and kick back.
 After my me-day yesterday I have decided to use the day to get a few things that I have been ignoring for a while now.